csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

 assert allNecessary is sufficient for isList
 ```

-In this case, however, these 2 proeprties are not sufficient for `isList`.
+In this case, however, these 2 properties are not sufficient for `isList`.
 Upon running this test
 against the wheat, Forge will provide you with an instance where
 all your necessary properties are true, but the wheat is not.

-Write this out as an counter-example (ie a non-example of the wheat), and return to step 2.
+Write this out as an counter-example (i.e., a non-example of the wheat), and return to step 2.